Polarsteps vs Google Maps 2026: Journal or Navigator?

 Quick verdict

 These two barely overlap.
 Polarsteps is a travel journal.
 It tracks your route automatically by GPS, builds a map-and-photo diary of your trip, lets friends follow along, and can be printed as a book.
 Google Maps is a directions tool: turn-by-turn routing, local transit, offline maps, place discovery.
 One records the journey.
 The other gets you through it.
-Both are free, and Polarsteps only charges for optional printed books.
+Both are free to use; Polarsteps additionally offers an optional Plus subscription and printed books.
 Most travelers run Google Maps to get around and leave Polarsteps logging the trip in the background.

 | Spec | Polarsteps | Google Maps |